rnddg/eat/README.md

 Created for both practice and training with git/GitHub and a desire for a simpler way to file our recipes.

+**Currently a work in progress.**

 ## Hosted with GitHub Pages

-This repository is hosted using [GitHub Pages](http://pages.github.com/) and can be accessed from your browser at http://ljvasey.github.io/recipes
+This repository is hosted using [GitHub Pages](http://pages.github.com/) and can be accessed from your browser at http://rnddg.github.io/eat

 ### Submitting Recipes